thekillertoaster/MC-Home-Control/README.md

 1. Webserver

-	1. Navigate to 'webfiles' and go through each of the PHP files and set the custom variables.
+	1. Navigate to "handler.php" and change the password variable to a desired value.

 	2. upload these webfiles to a webserver and verify that you can navigate the menu.